-Charles A. Ragauss, CFA, Portfolio Manager for the Adviser - Both Funds and the Subsidiary
+Charles A. Ragauss, CFA, Portfolio Manager for the Adviser - All Funds (except the Return Stacked[®] Bonds & Merger Arbitrage ETF) and the Subsidiaries

 Mr. Ragauss serves as Portfolio Manager of the Adviser, having joined the Adviser in September 2020.
 Mr. Ragauss previously served as Chief Operating Officer and in other roles at CSat Investment Advisory, L.P. from April 2016 to September 2020.
 Previously, Mr. Ragauss was Assistant Vice President at Huntington National Bank ("Huntington"), where he was Product Manager for the Huntington Funds and Huntington Strategy Shares ETFs, a combined fund complex of almost \$4 billion in assets under management.
 At Huntington, he led ETF development bringing to market some of the first actively managed ETFs.
 Mr. Ragauss joined Huntington in 2010.
 Mr. Ragauss attended Grand Valley State University where he received his Bachelor of Business Administration in Finance and International Business, as well as a minor in French.
 He is a member of both the National and West Michigan CFA societies and holds the CFA designation.